subhamgcon/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: October 4th, 2021
+### Day 0: October 5th, 2021
 #####

-**Today's Progress**: Did some Practice problems on Java Conditional loops on leetcode.
-Did some loops related problems on Python on Hackerrank.

-**Thoughts:** : Struggled a little bit with some problems.
+**Today's Progress**: Did some Conditional Statement problems in Java( Hard ones) Practiced some Python questions and started making my first game project!!

+**Thoughts:** : Was a very busy and exhaustive day but enjoyed it totally!